 Till I make Your enemies Your footstool.”’

-37 Therefore David himself calls Him ‘Lord’; how is He then his Son?”
+37 Therefore David himself calls Him ‘Lord’; how is He then his Son?”“Sit at My right hand,

 And the common people heard Him gladly.